sahilbatsal11/railsproject/README.md

 # README
-complete ruby on Rails Developer
+complete ruby on Rails Developer by person

 This README would normally document whatever steps are necessary to get the application up and running.